-Season of Sport Meetings: Head coaches of all sports are required to attend two meetings - one each at the beginning and one at the end of the season.
-Rule changes, scheduling, issues during the season and selection of all-league recipients take place during these meetings..
+DAL Pre-Season and Post-Season Meetings: Head coaches of all sports are required to attend two meetings - one at the beginning and one at the end of the season.
+Rule changes, scheduling, issues that arise during the season and selection of all-league recipients take place at these meetings.